ThirtySomething/Weatherstation/Plugins/DataSource/WaterGauge/Readme.md

 # WaterGauge

 The WaterGauge plugin reads the water gauge of rivers of Baden-Württemberg.
+At least it's scraping the data from the [website](https://www.hvz.baden-wuerttemberg.de).

+ATTENTION: Never rely on these values!
+This plugin is just an example for reading data form another source than a Tinkerforge Sensor.

 Return to [main](./../Readme.md).